port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

 - `resource_type` - an hardcoded string representing the AWS resource type, that is configured in the [`config.json`](./aws.md#exporter-configjson-file) of the AWS Exporter.
 - `region` - A JQ query to get the region from the event, usually the value will be `"\"<awsRegion>\""`
 - `action` (Optional, defaults to `upsert`) - A JQ query to define the desired action: `upsert` or `delete` the Port entity of the resource.
 Will Usually be based on the event name, like in the example below.
-- `identifier` - A JQ query to calculate the AWS Cloud Control API resource identifier (not the Port entity identifier).
+- `identifier` - A JQ query to calculate the resource identifier.
+In case the action is `upsert`, it should be the AWS Cloud Control API resource identifier.
+Otherwise, for `delete` action, it should be the Port entity identifier.
+It's recommended to have a Port entity identifier identical to the Cloud Control API resource identifier (when applicable), for your convenience.

 An example for such a JSON event: